Krasen007/MoneyExperiment/README.md

 #### Possible features to be implemented:

-Add option to show more than 5 transactions.
+Add option to show more than 5 transactions.</br>
-Walet functionality to transfer between accounts.
+Walet functionality to transfer between accounts.</br>
 Add description.
-Maybe only on AllUserTransactionFile.
+Maybe only on AllUserTransactionFile.</br>
-Get it setup using git portable.
+Get it setup using git portable.</br>

 #### Known issues:
-The app may require elevated permissions if using the release versions.
+The app may require elevated permissions if using the release versions.</br>
 The msi package may not work at all, or only if net core 3.1 is installed.